kmaasrud/vmc/report/secs/05_discussion.md

 ## Frequency dependent energy calculations

-As seen in table [@tbl:freq-dep-energies-2N] and [@tbl:freq-dep-energies-larger-sys] the expecation value of the kinetic and potential energy **increases/decreases** with increasing frequency. <!-- Is it the same for N = 2, 6 and 12? -->.  <!-- How does it behvave compared to the Virial theorem?-->
+As seen in table [@tbl:freq-dep-energies-2N] the expecation value of the kinetic and potential energy **increases/decreases** with increasing frequency. <!-- Is it the same for N = 2, 6 and 12? -->.  <!-- How does it behvave compared to the Virial theorem?-->

+## Larger systems and bugs in the code

+We experienced a lot of trouble with getting the larger systems ($N > 2$) to work.
+The issue was that the Greens factor evaluated to $0$ with every step, leaving us with no results to do anything with.
+We suspect the issue is with our evaluation of the Slater gradient, and subsequently with how our quantum force is found, in order to do a step.
+We were not, however, able to locate this issue in due time, which left us in the awkward situation of not having anything to present.

 ## Performance analysis
 Table [@tbl:results-performence-analysis] gives an overview of the performance analysis of running our algorithm with and without vectorization and parallelization for $N = 6$ electrons.